ryukau/VSTPlugins/docs/manual/EnvelopedSine/EnvelopedSine_en.md

 On 2022-05-15, macOS is not supported.
 Current code fails to build as macOS universal binary.
 I'm planning to support macOS in future.
 However due to my financial situation, I can't purchase M1 mac for now.

 Linux build is built on Ubuntu 20.04.
-If you are using distribution other than Ubuntu 20.04, plugin will not likely run.
+If you are using distribution other than Ubuntu 20.04, plugin will not likely to run.
 In this case, please take a look at [build instruction](https://github.com/ryukau/VSTPlugins/blob/master/build_instruction.md).

 ## Contact
 Feel free to contact me on [GitHub repository](https://github.com/ryukau/VSTPlugins/commits/master) or `ryukau@gmail.com.`

 You can fund the development through [paypal.me/ryukau](https://www.paypal.com/paypalme/ryukau).
-Current goal is to purchase M1 mac for macOS and ARM port. 💸💻
+Current goal is to purchase M1 mac for better macOS support. 💸💻

 ## Installation
 ### Plugin